gravitee-io/gravitee-kubernetes-operator/docs/api/reference.md

         <td><b><a href="#managementcontextspec">spec</a></b></td>
         <td>object</td>
         <td>
-          ManagementContext represents the configuration for a Management API.<br/>
+          ManagementContext represents the configuration for a specific environment of a Management API instance.<br/>
         </td>
         <td>false</td>
       </tr><tr>